A Gersten complex on real schemes: Introduction

+from Chow groups to singular cohomology.\ For an algebraic variety $X$ over the field of real numbers $\R$, we have the following analogue of the cycle class maps: if we denote by $\I^j$ the sheaf of $j$-th power of the fundamental ideal in the Witt group, then there are \emph{twisted signature morphisms} from twisted $\I^j$-cohomology to twisted singular cohomology with local coefficients on $X(\R)$

+for any line bundle $L$ on $X$, which are compatible with pullbacks, pushforwards and intersection products, and the map~\eqref{eq:signtwi} is an isomorphism if $j \geq \dim X +1 $ (see \cite{jacobson} for the untwisted case, and \cite{HWXZ} for the general case). \footnote{In \cite{HWXZ}, it is also shown that if $X$ is a smooth cellular variety, then the map~\eqref{eq:signtwi} is always an isomorphism for any $j$.} Here the ``twists'' by a line bundle $L$ are defined \`a la Morel (see~\ref{eq:twimorel} below), which can also be understood on the Witt-theoretic side, see \cite[2.32]{HWXZ}. \footnote{Such twists do not appear in the case for varieties over $\mathbb{C}$, as complex vector bundles are always canonically oriented, which is not the case for real vector bundles.}

-Let $X$ be a scheme.
-The associated \textbf{real scheme} $X_r$ is a topological space constructed by gluing real spectra of rings (cf. \cite[0.4.2]{Sch1}).\ Its points are pairs $(x,\lambda)$, where $x$ is a point of $X$ and $\lambda$ is an ordering of the residue field of $x$.
-The real scheme has been much used in studying the link between real algebraic geometry and \'etale cohomology with $2$-torsion coefficients (\cite{Sch}), and recent progress provides more interesting relations of this object with other areas of mathematics: for example, Jacobson (\cite[Theorem 8.6]{jacobson}) constructs an isomorphism
+The intrinsic relation between the $\I^j$-cohomology and real algebraic geometry can be better understood via the theory of \emph{real schemes}: for any scheme $X$, the associated real scheme $X_r$ is a topological space whose underlying sets consists of points of $X$ together with orderings on the residue fields (see~\ref{num:rsch} below), which is a \emph{spectral space} in the sense of Hochster (\cite{Hoc}).
+The definition of the real scheme stems from the study of the link between real algebraic geometry and \'etale cohomology with $2$-torsion coefficients (\cite{Sch}), and recent progress provides more interesting relations of this object with other areas of mathematics: for example, as a variant of the map~\eqref{eq:signtwi}, Jacobson (\cite[Theorem 8.6]{jacobson}) constructs an isomorphism relating the sheaf cohomology of the powers of the fundamental ideal in the Witt groups of quadratic forms with the constant sheaf cohomology on the real scheme

-relating the sheaf of the powers of the fundamental ideal in the Witt groups of quadratic forms with the constant sheaf on the real scheme; more recently, Bachmann shows that the minus part of the motivic stable homotopy category is precisely provided by the information on the real scheme (\cite[Theorem 35]{Bac}).
-It turns out that these twists canonically correspond to the change of duality in Witt groups and compatible with pushforward, pullback , at least for smooth schemes over $\R$ (cf. \textit{loc.\ cit.}).
+(see~\ref{num:jac8.6} below for a generalization); more recently, Bachmann shows that the minus part of the motivic stable homotopy category is precisely provided by the information on the real scheme (\cite[Theorem 35]{Bac}).

-On the other hand, within the framework of the six functors in motivic homotopy, a systematic theory that relates cohomology and Borel-Moore theories (also called bivariant theory) is developed by D\'eglise (\cite{Deg}), based on some ideas of Voevodsky.
+On the other hand, within the framework of the six functors in motivic homotopy, a systematic theory that relates cohomology and \emph{Borel-Moore theories} (also called \emph{bivariant theory}) is developed by D\'eglise (\cite{Deg}), based on some ideas of Voevodsky.
 The table below indicates how these two types of theories can be philosophically compared (see also \cite{DJK}):